? Table of Contents

 Q: Can I use this with QuickBooks?

-A: You can export contribution data as CSV and import it into QuickBooks.
+A: Yes — export any report as CSV and import it into QuickBooks.
+Fund account numbers are included in the export automatically.

 Q: Can multiple people use this?